-The chart below illustrates how the 50 percent (50%) leverage funding requirement may be met.
+• The chart below illustrates how the 50 percent (50%) leverage funding requirement may be met.

-Eligible Projects or Plans Percentage of Leverage Total Dollar Amount Leverage funding for Grant-funded projects or Transformative Plans At least 40% \$14,000,000 Stand-alone leverage projects Up to 10% \$3,500,000 Total 50% \$17,500,000
+Eligible Projects or Plans Leverage as a Percentage of Total Grant Request Total Dollar Amount Leverage funding for Grant- funded projects or Transformative Plans At least 25% \$14,000,000 Stand-alone leverage projects Up to 25% \$3,500,000 Total 50% \$17,500,000

-- Applicants may exceed fifty percent (50%) but will not receive additional points for a higher leverage total. - The specific leverage funds and projects that will count towards the 50 percent (50%) requirement for the grant will be finalized during the Post-award Consultation process.
+- Applicants may exceed fifty percent (50%) but will not receive additional points for a higher leverage total. - The specific leverage funds and projects that will count towards the 50 percent (50%) requirement for the grant will be subject to review and approval during the Post-award Consultation process.